mattja/nsim/README.rst

    of node dynamics and a network graph structure. (use shared memory and multiple CPU cores on each cluster host for simulation of network models, splitting degrees of freedom evenly across CPUs).

--  Auto-generate multiple simulations covering a lattice of points in parameter space, to run in parallel.

 -  Optionally allow the equations to be specified and integrated in C, for speed